 Explain Why You Need to Transfer the Call

 Another reason for transferring a call could be that only another department can answer the question, or you don't have enough authority to make the decision the caller is seeking.
-Regardless, make sure callers know exactly why the call needs transferring so that they don't think you're just passing the buck.
+Regardless, make sure callers know exactly why their call needs transferring so that they don't think you're just passing the buck.

 Give Your Information First

 Always give callers your name and extension just in case you get disconnected.
-This lets them know that you're personally concerned about their situation.
+It lets them know that you're personally concerned about their situation.
 You also want to prevent a situation where a caller is disconnected and has to start all over again from scratch, explaining the situation to yet another company representative.

 Ask Permission to Initiate the Transfer

 Sometimes it happens that a caller does not want to be transferred.
 If so, find out why.
 Next, explain that the transfer would ensure they receive assistance as quickly as possible.
 Also, explain that you will give the next representative all the information on their call so far and that they won’t have to explain their situation again

 Wait for an Answer

 Don't blindly transfer the call as soon as you hear the other phone ring.
 Wait for the other person to answer and explain why the call is being transferred.
-This step gives the next employee a chance to prepare for the call and prevents the caller having to explain their situation or problem all over again.
+This step gives the next employee a chance to prepare for the call and prevents the caller from having to explain their situation or problem all over again.

 Make an Introduction

 Return to the caller and announce the name and/or the department you're transferring them to.
 Thank the caller for his or her patience and ask if you can do anything else for them before hanging up.
 It helps if you can use the first or last name of the person to whom the caller is being transferred.
-This reinforces the personal connection you've established and further creates a feeling that the caller is being well taken care of.
+It reinforces the personal connection you've established and further creates a feeling that the caller is being well taken care of.

 Complete the Transfer

 Complete the transfer by connecting the caller with the other person or department.
 Remember to end your connection by hanging up the phone or disconnecting your headset.
-Because phone systems can be complicated, especially in big companies, you want to ensure you've fully disconnected yourself from the call.
+Because phone systems can be complicated, especially in big companies, you want to ensure you've entirely disconnected yourself from the call.
 If you're new to the job, it pays to experiment a few times with a colleague before actually transferring a call.

 There are several reasons for ending a call once you're engaged with the caller.
 However, whatever reason you have, no matter how legitimate, you must disengage in a professional manner.
 The most common reason for ending a call is that you've come across a long-winded talker—someone who will consume too much of your time and prevent you from going about your business.

 Another less common reason is that the caller is using abusive, threatening, or vulgar language.
-Unfortunately, people with anger management problems feel they can vent their hostility on strangers, especially those in the service industry or in a service position.
-Consult your company's policy and procedures on how to handle this type of situation in order to avoid any legal ramifications.
+Unfortunately, people with anger management problems feel they can vent their hostility on strangers, especially those in the service industry or a service position.
+Consult your company's policy and procedures on how to handle this type of situation to avoid any legal ramifications.
 And remember, it's always better to put the caller on hold while you seek advice than to say something you might regret later.